talonhub/community/README.md

 - Run yourself at any time on your locally changed files: `pre-commit run`
 - Run yourself on all files in the repository: `pre-commit run --all-files`
 - Run automatically on your PRs (fixes will be pushed automatically to your branch):
-  - Visit https://pre-commit.ci/ and authorize the app to connect to your knausj fork.
+  - Visit https://pre-commit.ci/ and authorize the app to connect to your `community` fork.
 - Set up an editor hook to run on save:
   - You could follow the instructions for [Black](https://black.readthedocs.io/en/stable/integrations/editors.html), which are well written; simply replace `black <path>` with `pre-commit run --files <file>`.
   - It's more performant to only reformat the specific file you're editing, rather than all changed files.